-Coker is interested in ambient and household air quality in urban areas of sub-Saharan Africa in order to gain a better understanding of and raise awareness of the public health impacts from air pollution in the region.
+Department of Environmental and Global Health, College of Public Health and Health Professions in order to gain a better understanding of and raise awareness of the public health impacts from air pollution in the region.
 Dr. Coker's pre-doctoral work at Oregon State University and post-doctoral work at the University of California, Berkeley has resulted in significant publications examining the effects on physical development and neurodevelopmental in children from exposure to air pollution and chemical pesticides.
 Dr. Coker recently completed a Global Health Fellowship where he conducted a study in Kampala, Uganda examining the relationship between air pollution and respiratory symptoms in children.
 With funding from the Global Fellows program, he will expand on this work by advancing a research program in Uganda that addresses: (1) development of low-cost ambient air quality monitoring networks, (2) urban air pollution epidemiology studies that integrate ambient and household air pollution and climate data, and (3) understanding the role of susceptibilities factors related to urban slum environments in determining air pollution-related respiratory health risks.